There was movement in the nation, for the word had passed around

 His wrecking, undermining, and his sniping all held sway,

-And never missed a chance to turn the screw.
+And never missed his chance to turn the screw.

 From NBN to ABC, our Malcolm trashed it all,